 As we mentioned, in order to make pair programming part of your daily habits, and use it as an accountability mechanism, it’s very important that you and your coding partner meet on the same days, at the same time every week.
 It’s like having a gym or running buddy, but for coding.

-At Microverse, students from all around the world learn by pair programming full-time with each other.
+At Microverse, students from all around the world learn through pair programming full-time with each other.
 We do the hard work of selecting people with a high level of motivation who are willing to commit to their coding partners full-time.
+If you're interested, learn more here.
 If you're not ready to join Microverse yet, there are several places where you can find people as motivated as you:

-If you're ready to jump into learning to code with a remote pair programming partner full-time, apply to Microverse.
+If you're ready become a remote software developer and learn through remote pair programming then, apply to Microverse now!
 We accept students from every country in the world and don’t charge you anything until you land a life-changing job.